23 of the Best Types of Orchids to Grow as Houseplants

 15. Oncidium

-Known as “dancing lady orchids,” oncidiums are known for their light and airy sprays of warm-toned flowers.
+Commonly known as “dancing lady orchids,” oncidiums produce light and airy sprays of warm-toned flowers.

 The Oncidium genus contains over 330 species from Florida, Mexico, Central America, South America, and the West Indies.
 These originate in diverse habitats, though most are tropical or subtropical.